Poisoning Online Learning Filters: DDoS Attacks and Countermeasures

-(1) The primary objective of the \textsc{MimicShift} generative method is to learn from the normal traffic and replicate it as closely as possible, and (2) the online filtering methods are designed to adapt quickly to new data and place higher importance on the latest observed attack traffic.
-Hence, online learning filters could be easily influenced and deceived by shifting attack traffic.
+(1) The primary objective of the \textsc{MimicShift} generative method is to shift its behavior unpredictably to maintain an obscure attack profile, and (2) the online filtering methods are designed to adapt quickly to new data and place higher importance on the latest observed attack traffic.
+Hence, online learning filters could be easily influenced and deceived by the shifting attack traffic.

 \textbf{Contribution.} \begin{enumerate} \item We formulate the problem of corrupting and eluding online DDoS filtering by poisoning attacks.
-The attacker, only observing normal traffic, can generate attacks that mimic the observed traffic and shift behaviors during the attack process.
+The attacker generates attacks that mimic the observed traffic and shift behaviors during the attack process.

 \item We design a mimic model, which can replicate features of any given requests, producing features of specified distributions that follow a simple and easy-to-understand Markov model.
 Leveraging on this mimic function, we propose a controllable generative attack method, which undermines the capabilities of online filtering systems, making them perform worse than a 50-50 random guess filtering strategy.